 In October 2018, the Company announced the results of its pilot plant program recently completed at the Outotec Research Center, successfully converting spodumene concentrate from the Rose Lithium-Tantalum Project into battery grade lithium hydroxide using a thermal leaching process.
-These results provide Critical Elements the flexibility, in conjunction with lithium carbonate and spodumene production, to meet all needs of cathode, battery and electric vehicle producers.
+These results provide Critical Elements with the flexibility, in conjunction with lithium carbonate and spodumene production, to meet all the needs of cathode, battery and electric vehicle producers, ceramic and specialty glass products.